pingcap/docs/system-variables.md

 - Persists to cluster: No
 - Default value：‘’
 - Type: String
 - This is a read only variable, it is used to get the last ddl info within the current session.
+The DDL informaiton includes:
+    - "query": the last DDL query string.
+    - "seq_num": seq_num is the total order in all DDLs, it's used to identify the order of DDL.

 ### tidb_last_txn_info <span class="version-mark">New in v4.0.9</span>